gomez-fernando/docker-php8-environnement/README.md

 example:
 ``
 make ssh-root
-make vhost APP=<the folder name of your application>
+make vhost APP=<the folder's name of your application>
 ``

 ## Edit the vhost file for error logs for an app different from symfony